The Game of Their Lives (2005 film)

 The Game of Their Lives (released on DVD as The Miracle Match) is a 2005 American drama film directed by David Anspaugh.
 The screenplay by Angelo Pizzo is based on the 1996 book of the same title by Geoffrey Douglas.

 Plot

-The film is based on the true story of the 1950 U.S. soccer team which, against all odds, beat England 1–0 in the city of Belo Horizonte, Brazil during the 1950 FIFA World Cup.
+The film is based on the true story of the 1950 U.S. soccer team which, against all odds, beat England 1–0 in the city of Belo Horizonte during the 1950 FIFA World Cup.
 The story is about the family traditions and passions that shaped the players who made up this team of underdogs.
 One group of teammates were from The Hill neighborhood of St. Louis, Missouri.
 Another group came from the Corky Row district of Fall River, Massachusetts.